Skip to content

 pnpm carabase --help # list every command

-pnpm carabase setup status # system check matrix (same as the SPA wizard's page 2)
+pnpm carabase setup status # system check matrix (same as the SPA wizard's status page)

 pnpm carabase workspace list # enumerate workspaces on this install